carise/ml-zoomcamp-capstone2/README.md

 ### Exploratory Data Analysis
-In the exploratory data analysis, I did a few things:
+While initially training the model, it took a very long time to train because of how many classes, and the accuracy of the model was quite low (< 30%).
+I decided to reduce the number of classes I would train the model on so I would have enough time to work on getting the model deployed.

+#### Preprocessing
+As part of EDA, I did some preprocessing:

-* Remove duplicate images, to reduce overfitting or bias
+* Remove duplicate images, to reduce overfitting or bias (`remove_duplicates.py`)
-* Add padding to images to prevent distortion when resizing as input to the model
+* Add padding to images to prevent distortion when resizing as input to the model (`pad_images.py`)
-* Remove some categories - mainly animals that don't live entirely underwater, as well as the Puffers category (puffers are a type of a fish and there's a category for fish already)
+* Choose a subset of categories for which to build the image classifier (this was done manually - I looked at the available classes and picked several creatures).

+#### Training the model

+The progression of model training is as follows:

+* Train a CNN
+    * Data augmentation includes rotation, shifts, zoom, and horizontal flip
+    * 2 Conv2D layers
+    * Adam optimizer, learning rate = 0.001
+    * Inner dense layer, units = 32

 ### TODO